 What if we lived in a country in which you are thrown in jail for placing a billboard touting your disagreement with the administration’s decisions or for singing “Amazing Grace” in a legislative building?

 If we lived in a country in which you could be thrown in jail for speaking your mind, then we need to make immense amendments to our Constitution, and I also better start researching where to move.

-Posted on June 24, 2014, in Affordable Care Act, Congress, DHHS, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Injunctions, Legal Analysis, Legislation, Media, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Expansion, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare Attorney, NC, North Carolina, Obamacare, Tax Dollars, Taxes, Taxpayers, U.S. Constitution, US Supreme Court and tagged ACA, Affordable Care Act, Congress, DHHS, Division of Medical Assistance, DMA, Freedom of Speech, General Assembly, Health care, Health care provider, Legislative Building rules, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Expansion, Medicaid Reform, Medicare Attorney, Moral Monday, North Carolina, Obamacare, U.S. Constitution, U.S. Supreme Court.
+Posted on June 24, 2014, in Affordable Care Act, Congress, Division of Medical Assistance, Federal Government, Federal Law, General Assembly, Health Care Providers and Services, Injunctions, Legal Analysis, Legislation, Media, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Expansion, Medicaid Providers, Medicaid Reform, Medicaid Services, Medicaid Spending, Medicare Attorney, NC, NC DHHS, North Carolina, Obamacare, Tax Dollars, Taxes, Taxpayers, U.S. Constitution, US Supreme Court and tagged ACA, Affordable Care Act, Congress, Division of Medical Assistance, DMA, Freedom of Speech, General Assembly, Health care, Health care provider, Legislative Building rules, Medicaid, Medicaid Attorney, Medicaid Budget, Medicaid Expansion, Medicaid Reform, Medicare Attorney, Moral Monday, NC DHHS, North Carolina, Obamacare, U.S. Constitution, U.S. Supreme Court.
 Bookmark the permalink.
 1 Comment.